WELCOME TO

 Janelle Raymundo

 Janelle (she/her) is the Director of Communications at Swipe Out Hunger, leading the organization’s communications strategy and branding.
 She received her B.A. in Social Work from Rutgers University, where she first engaged in addressing food insecurity, sustainability, and food justice through Alternative Breaks and serving the local community.
 Janelle then earned her M.Ed. in Higher Education & Student Affairs Administration from the University of Vermont and worked closely with students while developing digital marketing and design assets for offices across campus.
 Prior to joining Swipe Out Hunger, she worked in marketing and communications at Rutgers University with a focus on social media and student outreach.
-Janelle lives in New Jersey and enjoys taking care of her plants, spending time with her dog, and cooking.
+Janelle lives in Seattle, WA and enjoys taking care of her plants, exploring the city, and cooking.

 Communications Coordinator